remcoeijsackers/Memento/README.md

 ```

 ### Scripts
-*Move script to scripts and make it excecutable*
+*Move script to scripts directory (can be changed in setup), put it in your shells .rc file, and make it excecutable*
 ```shell
 mto -s scriptfile.sh scriptname
 ```